 An example of this would be an upper secondary English class in high school required for a high school diploma, and English 1101, an equivalent commonly required course at the freshman college level for most majors.
-“Instead of taking that class in high school and then again in college,” James says, “if a student takes the class just once at the college level, they’re getting that dual credit — both on their high school transcript and on their college transcript.”
+“Rather than repeat the course,” Pritchett says, “have the students obtain college credit the first time the course is taken.”

 Brady Barr is currently both a Goshen High School and a Troy University student participating in dual enrollment.
 He is in the Pike County School System’s Academy program.
 The program partners with TROY’s ACCELERATE program for the STEM Academy and allows students to graduate high school with both a high school diploma and an associate degree from TROY.

 “Through the program, I have been able to learn these upper-level maths and sciences much sooner than I would have been able to if I had not chosen dual enrollment at TROY,” Barr says.